7 Best Eco-Luxury Dive Resorts for a Sustainable Scuba Vacation

 Six Senses Laamu, Maldives

-This exclusive eco-dive resort sets the gold standard for sustainable luxury vacations,seamlessly blending indulgence with environmental responsibility.
+In our opinion, this exclusive eco-dive resort sets the gold standard for sustainable luxury vacations in the Maldives.

 Situated on an idyllic atoll in the southern Maldives, Six Senses Laamu features a stunning collection of beachfront and overwater villas made from natural, locally sourced materials.

-Guests can dine at one of six exquisite restaurants serving fresh, organic fare or relax at the open-air yoga studio and award-winning spa.
+Guests can dine at one of six outstanding restaurants serving fresh, organic fare or relax at the open-air yoga studio and award-winning spa.

 Six Senses Laamu is passionate about marine conservation and offers exceptional scuba diving and snorkelling opportunities.
-Witness majestic manta rays glide by as you explore the healthy house reef that encircles the island.
+Underwater enthusiasts can witness majestic manta rays glide by while exploring the healthy house reef that encircles the island.

 Alternatively, you can venture further afield to discover the big pelagic magic for which the Maldives is renowned.
 You can also get involved in the resort’s research and education initiatives, such as visiting the turtle hatchery.